troykinsella/ansible-python/README.md

 troykinsella.python
 ===================

-An ansible role to install python, pip, and python packages.
+An ansible role to install python3, pip, and python packages.

 Role Variables
 --------------

+See `default/main.yml` for defaults.

+* `python_apt_packages`: Optional.
+List of apt packages to install.
-* python_packages: (array) List of package names.
-Default: [].
+* `python_packages`: Optional.
+List of package names.
-* python_pip_download_url: (string) The URL at which the pip installer can be downloaded.
-Default: https://bootstrap.pypa.io/get-pip.py.
-* python_pip_executable: (string) Path to the pip executable.
+* `python_pip_executable`: Optional.
+Path to the pip executable.

 Example Playbook
 ----------------